-If a connection point only has been included in the motorhome harness, a solar panel using the provision must provide a fused and regulated output.
-From the provided connection the supply is taken to the EC800 power supply unit.
-This facility is designed to be used with a maximum solar panel size of 150 watts - if a solar panel (or panels) of output greater than 150 watts are required, please contact Sargent Electrical Services or the Swift Group for further advice.
+If a connection point only is present, a solar panel using this provision must provide a fused and regulated output.
+From the provided connection the regulated output is taken to the power supply unit.
+This connection is designed to be used with a maximum solar panel size of up to 200w, if a panel size of greater than 200w is required, please contact your dealer, Sargent Electrical or the Swift Group for advice.

 Solar charge directed to the power supply unit can then be distributed to the leisure battery, vehicle battery, or each battery in turn.
-For further details of selecting which battery receives the solar charge, please see the EC800 series instructions.
+For further details of selecting which battery receives the solar charge, please see the EC800 or EC400+ instructions.
 Please note that solar charge can only be directed to both batteries in this way if the System Shutdown button is ON - if System Shutdown is OFF, any available solar charge will be directed to the vehicle battery only.